ParadoxZero/dotnet-react-template/README.md

 # Dotnet + React Template

 Get started with your dotnet and react project using this template.
+This template is made to make it easy to deploy the project to cloud instances without needing seperate client and server instances.
+No need to complex cors or auth solution.
+You can club everything together in the dotnet.

 ## How to use?